-Berkley Accelerated Middle School, Inc., ("School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
+Berkley Accelerated Middle School, Inc., d/b/a Berkley Accelerated ("School"), is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the not-for-profit corporation Board of Directors, which is comprised of not less than three members.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the District School Board of Polk County, Florida, ("District").
-The current charter is effective until June 30, 2022, due to High Performing Charter Status Designation earned by the State of Florida Department of Education.
+In May 2022, the current charter was renewed and is effective until June 30, 2037, due to High Performing Charter Status Designation earned by the State of Florida Department of Education.
 The charter may be renewed for up to an additional fifteen years by mutual written agreement between the School and the District.
 At the end of the term of the charter, the District may choose not to renew the charter under grounds specified in the charter.
 In this case, the District is required to notify the school in writing at least 90 days prior to the charter's expiration.
 During the term of the charter, the District may also terminate the charter if good cause is shown.
 In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds revert back to the District.
 The School is considered a component unit of the District; and meets the definition of a governmental entity under the Audit and Accounting Guide - State and Local Governments issued by the American Institute of Certified Public Accountants; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.